 Some existing benchmarks will be replaced and the replacement benchmarks or Risk Free Rates (RFRs) differ from traditional benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
 These new rates will replace traditional benchmarks such as LIBOR for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.

-Although the final date for reliance on current benchmarks is 31 December 2021, we want to let customers know that reform is underway and how it may impact on your financial requirements and products.
-Although benchmark reform is not applicable to all of our products or every customer, where it is applicable, we need to start planning for a smooth transition to new rates when required.
+Although the final date for reliance on current benchmarks is 31 December 2021, we want to let customers know that reform is underway and that it may impact on your financial requirements and products.

-Benchmark rates are most common in banking products used by business or large corporate customers, for example, for some business loans the overall interest rate applicable to the loan would be determined by using a benchmark rate plus the Bank’s lending margin.
-Commonly used impacted benchmarks in Bank of Ireland are GBP LIBOR and USD LIBOR rates.
+Benchmark rates are most common in banking products used by business or large corporate customers.
+As an example, for some business loans the overall interest rate applicable to the loan would be determined by using a benchmark rate plus the Bank’s lending margin.
+Commonly used impacted benchmarks in Bank of Ireland are Sterling LIBOR and US Dollar LIBOR rates.

-In addition to loans, customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform for any transaction maturing beyond 2021.
+In addition to loans, customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform.
 Your relationship manager will support you in the transition to replacement rates.

 Interest rates on Bank of Ireland Variable Rate Mortgages provided to personal customers (i.e. customers who are not business banking or corporate banking customers) are set by Bank of Ireland at its discretion and will NOT be impacted by Benchmark reform.
 The factors that the Bank considers when setting its variable rates are detailed in our Variable Rate Policy Statement which is available on our website at BOI.com/mortgages or from any branch of the Bank.